Collins Radio Company

 I had a 51J-4 receiver that had the older style receiver circuitry modification (it was something like Orr's mods but not as extensive) and its performance wasn't very good.
 The receiver still distorted the SSB signal with the RF Gain at maximum (the object of the mod is to be able to run the RF Gain at maximum level with AVC on and have no SSB distortion.)
 I ended up removing the mod and returning the receiver to stock configuration with much better performance operating the receiver as a typical "late-forties" communications receiver.
 Additionally, the 51J-4 had the AVC mod that adds capacitance to increase the release time.
 This was also returned to stock configuration.
 The person who installed the mods did an excellent job with no damage to the circuit components that remained.
 I'm fairly sure the mod was working as intended because it did change how SSB and CW could be demodulated but "improvement" would be a subjective judgment.

 Nowadays there are "plug-in" circuit boards that allow an easy, non-destructive method to incorporate a Product Detector to many types of older receivers including the 51J Series.
 Although these PCBs do plug-in, there are a few wires that need to be connected under the chassis but that's much better than total circuit modification.
 Treetop makes the best of the plug-in Product Detector, AVC units.
-It plugs into the detector tube socket and has a few wires that need to be wiring into the circuitry.
+It plugs into the detector tube socket and has a few wires that need to be connected into the circuitry.
 This unit also has a voltage doubler that is used for its requirements and has enough current capability to operate K101, the Break-In relay.
-The Treetop units are made in Canada and there is more detailed information on the Internet.
+The Treetop units are made in Canada and there is more detailed information about them on the Internet.

 Certainly how you intend to use your 51J Series receiver will determine your interest in any of the published mods or plug-in circuit boards.
 Certainly the plug-in circuit board approach is best and allows easy installation or removal.
 Remember that most ham modifications are "amateur-level engineering" and will enhance one area of performance at the expense of another.
 The circuit altering product detector mods may work fine for SSB or CW and the AVC mods might allow for better SSB response but learning how to operate the stock receiver in the manner in which it was designed will also give you great performance in all modes of reception.